-Utilize your knowledge: all Chinese languages have similar structures Any Chinese language helps: Cantonese, Hokkien, Shanghaihua etc. Pronunciation: learn the differences in Mandarin pronunciation quickly Similarities: learn how grammar structures and words are often the same
+Any Chinese Helps: Cantonese, Hokkien, Shanghaihua etc. Pronunciation: Learn the differences in pronunciation quickly Similarities: Learn how grammar and words are often the same

-Different: every heritage speaker has a unique language background Personal assessment: start with a free assessment of your situation Personal study plan: we create a personal study plan for you Individual: you and your teacher will focus on your specific needs
+Different: Every heritage speaker has a unique background Personal Assessment: Start with a free assessment Personal Plan: We create a personal study plan for you

 This Program is for